Andrzej-Marek/fireup_project/README.md

 ---

-This is keyword manager app with tech stack:
+This is keyword manager fullstack app.
+With similar words generator.
+You can create and delete categories and add items to it.

+##### Tech stack:

 - React
 - Typescript